gitmag-group-admin/php/Fundamental/Section 5 - Control flow.md

 ## PHP continue

-### Introduction to the PHP continue statement

 The `continue` statement is used within a loop structure such as `for`, `do...while`, and `while` loop.
 The `continue` statement allows you to immediately skip all the statements that follow it and start the next iteration from the beginning.

-Like the `break` statement, the `continue` statement also accepts an optional number that specifies the number of levels of enclosing loops it will skip.

-If you don’t specify the number that follows the `continue` keyword, it defaults to 1.
-In this case, the `continue` statement only skips to the end of the current iteration.

-Typically, you use the `continue` statement with the `if` statement that specifies the condition for skipping the current iteration.

-PHP continue example

-The following example illustrates how to use the continue statement inside a for loop:

 ```php
 for ($i = 0; $i < 10; $i++) {